Individual Income Tax

 Tax rate

-The income tax rate ranges from 1.6 to 7.4 percent on Idaho taxable income.
+The income tax rate ranges from 1.125% to 6.925% on Idaho taxable income.
 Individual income tax is graduated so higher earnings are taxed at a higher rate.

 Forms/publications